 Longer-term side effects

-Most side effects will settle down after HIFU, but some men have later or longer-term side effects, including:
+Most side effects will settle down after HIFU, but some men have longer-term side effects or problems that develop later.

 Some men get erection problems that improve over time, but other men find that their erection problems don’t improve.
 There are treatments that can help manage erection problems.